SJ23 Tech Tip B01, ((UPDATED 2024-11-03) Bob Schimmel, Paul Bailey, Mike Hancock, Mark Ludlow,

 1. Drawing a hacksaw blade or serrated knife along either side of the board may break it free.
 Cut along the length of the centerboard trunk, cutting through the marine growth between the board and the side of the slot.

 3. Remove the lag bolts and pry the stirrup plate down, taking the centerboard with it.
-Seal the lag bolt holes.
+Seal the lag bolt holes immediately.

 4. With the board down, scrub the inside of the trunk with a round nylon brush or an oval rasp if you have really hard stuff in there.
 Alternatively, use a 12 gauge metal bore brush (shot gun) and a section of cleaning rod spun by a crank style handle.
 Not nearly as fast but it might suffice to remove enough growth.